PhD in

 Application procedure, Visa, Residence permit and more

 You can find key information to apply and gain admission to this PhD Programme.
-Detailed information are available below in the general and specific calls (PDF).
+Detailed information will be published in March 2026 below in the general and specific calls (PDF).

 In order to gain admission to the PhD programme, you will have to demonstrate competence in the languages of the PhD programme.